Pastitsio: Greece

-The Tselementes version—which is now ubiquitous—has a bottom layer that is bucatini or other tubular pasta, with cheese or egg as a binder; a middle layer of ground beef, or a mix of ground beef and ground pork with tomato sauce, cinnamon and cloves.
-Other spices like nutmeg or allspice are used in the top layer that is a béchamel or a mornay sauce.
+Tselementes' published version is now ubiquitous—has a bottom layer that is bucatini or other tubular pasta, with cheese or egg as a binder and a middle layer of ground beef (or a mix of ground beef and ground pork) with tomato sauce, cinnamon and cloves.
+The top layer is a béchamel or a Mornay sauce, with other spices like nutmeg or allspice added.
 Grated goat cheese is often sprinkled on top.
 Pastitsio is a common dish, and is often served as a main course, with a salad.